crdbl/crdbl/apps/api/src/routes/README.md

 - The endpoint first attempts to find a credential by id.
 If not found, it checks if the id is an alias and resolves it to the credential's UUID.
 - If neither is found, a 404 error is returned.

+## /credential/verify/:id

+**GET** `/credential/verify/:id`

+Verify a credential by its unique identifier, which can be either its UUID or its alias.

+### Path Parameter

+- `id` (string, required): The credential's unique identifier or alias.

+### Response

+- On success: The verification result object.
+- On error: `{ error: string }` with appropriate status code.

+### Error Cases

+- `400 Bad Request`: If the identifier is missing.
+- `404 Not Found`: If no credential is found for the given id or alias.
+- `500 Internal Server Error`: If there is a server or data parsing error.

+### Notes

+- The endpoint first attempts to find a credential by id.
+If not found, it checks if the id is an alias and resolves it to the credential's UUID.
+- If neither is found, a 404 error is returned.
+- The verification result is cached locally with an expiration time of 1 hour.